c-fraser/connekt/README.md

 ## Acknowledgements

-Kudos to the [(Go) graph package](https://github.com/dominikbraun/graph) which significantly influenced the implementation of `graph-it`.
+Kudos to the [(Go) graph package](https://github.com/dominikbraun/graph) which significantly influenced the implementation of `connekt`.